CDRT/mk_docs/docs/ref/bios/settings/thinkstation/tcgfeaturesetup.md

 1. Firmware TPM
 2. **Discrete TPM** – Default.

+!!! info ""
-?> Selecting a different option requires additional confirmation.
+    Selecting a different option requires additional confirmation.

+!!! info ""
-!> Before changing the TCG Security Device, all TPM related applications must be disabled, otherwise you may not be able to access your data.
+    Before changing the TCG Security Device, all TPM related applications must be disabled, otherwise you may not be able to access your data.

 </details>